Samsung/iac/README.md

 and there are headers in "dep_codecs/include" already.
 If not, please build(patch_script.sh) and install in advance.

 3) "src/dmpd" part building relys on 3rd part libs("dep_external/lib": libfftw3f,libflatccrt)
-Thay have been provided already in "dep_external/lib", if meet target link issue, please download the opensource code, and build at your side.
+They have been provided already in "dep_external/lib", if meet target link issue, please download the opensource code, and build at your side.
 After building, please replace them.
 [fftw](http://www.fftw.org/).
 [flatcc](https://github.com/dvidelabs/flatcc).

-Remark: please add compile options:-fPIC
+   (Remark: please add compile options:-fPIC when compiling fftw&flatcc)